 Statistics

 All statistical analyses were performed using R version 4.2.0 [13].
 Cholesterol data were not normally distributed within groups (p<0.05 by sex and diet stratified Shapiro-Wilk tests), so non-parametric pairwise tests were used.
 Summarized data is reported as mean +/- standard deviation for summary statistics and standard deviation of the error for multivariate models.
 For all comparisons sex was first tested as a modifier, and then as a covariate.
 If there was significant evidence of sex modification, pairwise sex-stratified analyses are also reported.
 Regression trees were generated using the rpart package (version 4.1.19; [14]), and pruned based on the number of branches at the minimum cross-validated standard error rate.
-Causal mediation analyses were performed with 1000 bootstraps with both the full and mediator models adjusted for sex using the mediation package (version 4.5.0; [15]), using the method described in [16].
+Partial effect sizes were estimated using the effectsize package (version , reporting 2p [15,16]) Causal mediation analyses were performed with 1000 bootstraps with both the full and mediator models adjusted for sex using the mediation package (version 4.5.0; [17]), using the method described in [18].
 Statistical significance was set at an alpha of 0.05.
 All data and reproducible code are available for this manuscript at https://github.com/BridgesLab/PrecisionNutrition.

 Results